Frozen Pipes: Solutions, Prevention, and Home Maintenance

 Preventing frozen pipes is far easier (and cheaper) than dealing with the aftermath of a burst pipe.
 Here are some practical tips:

-- Insulate your pipes: Use pipe insulation or heating tape on exposed pipes, especially those in unheated areas like basements, crawl spaces, and attics.
-Proper insulation prevents cold air from reaching the pipes.
+- Insulate your pipes: Wrap exposed pipes with insulation or heating tape, especially in unheated areas like basements, crawl spaces, and attics.

 - Keep your home warm: Maintain a minimum indoor temperature of 55°F (13°C), even when you’re away.
 Consistent heating reduces the risk of frozen pipes.